 The weaving “boom” of the earlier decades started to slow and the guild re-evaluated programs and made a move to the Chittenden-Eastman building in 1978 as a way of managing expenses.
 In 1984, they again hosted the Midwest Weavers Conference.
 In 1990, they celebrated their 50 year Anniversary with publication of a book and exhibition.

-In October 2001, the Weavers Guild moved in to their new space as anchor tenants in the Textile Center.
-The new location gave the guild accessibility, visibility and a relationship to a number of other textile organizations allied with the Textile Center.
-The guild adopted a new mission statement: preserving and advancing the arts of weaving, spinning and dyeing.
+In October 2001, the Weavers Guild moved into a new 2,500 ft space as anchor tenant in the Textile Center.
+The location gave the guild visibility along with connections to the other fiber guilds of the area.
+During this time, the guild adopted a new mission statement: Preserving and advancing the arts of weaving, spinning and dyeing.
+WGM’s long-term rental offered the fledgling Textile Center organization a stable source of income and stability.
+WGM and Textile Center grew side-by-side over the next two decades.

 To read more detail of the history of the guild, see the Weavers Guild’s 75 Anniversary book, A Thread Through Time, edited by Lucy Brusic.